Anomaly Detection in Medical Imaging with Deep Perceptual Autoencoders: Experiments

 With a smaller margin, our algorithm (in both options: with and without progressive growing) is also ahead of the PIAD method.
-However, we would like to highlight that our method, in general, easier and faster in training, less resource-hungry, and higher performance.
-In contrast to these 4-network PIAD architectures, though, our method uses only encoder and decoder, allowing a much simpler model setup (no need to search for a schedule of the adversarial training) and demanding less computational resources (training takes two networks instead of four and goes faster without the need for discriminators).
-The average time of training of final models is provided in Table~\ref{table:time}.
-Also, using progressive growing training, allowed us additionally to gain up 1\% quality.
+We would like to highlight that our method \yellow{is generally} easier and faster to train \yellow{while being} the least resource-hungry amongst the models considered herein.
+The average time of training of \yellow{the} final models is provided in Table~\ref{table:time}. \yellow{Moreover, the use of the progressive growing training approach gained us an additional 1\% in the image quality (as depicted by the ROC AUC scores in Table 2).}

 We illustrate the predictions of our model in Figure~\ref{fig:predictions}.